jundalisay/superb/content/en/research/musa/algebra/chapter-02.md

-+++
-title=  "Multiplication"
+---
-heading=  "Chapter 2"
+heading: "Chapter 2"
-date=  2020-01-30
+title: "Multiplication"
+weight: 6
-image=  "/covers/algebra.jpg"
+image: "/covers/algebra.jpg"
-description=  "Return of the Dowry" linkbtext=  "Chapter 1" linkb=  "/research/musa/algebra/chapter-01" linkftext=  "Chapter 3" linkf=  "/research/musa/algebra/chapter-03" draft=  true
+description: "Return of the Dowry"
-+++
+draft: true
+---

 How do we multiply the roots?